 III.
-Appellants Must Demonstrate that the State Legislature, Through Clear and Unmistakable Language, Intended to Preempt Local Paid Sick Leave Laws, Which They Have Failed to Do.
+Appellees Must Demonstrate that the State Legislature, Through Clear and Unmistakable Language, Intended to Preempt Local Paid Sick Leave Laws, Which They Have Failed to Do.

-Texas grants home-rule municipalities plenary legislative power, subject only to limitations imposed by the city's charter, state law, and the state constitution.
+Texas's grant of home-rule municipalities plenary legislative power is subject to limitations imposed by the city's charter, state law, and the state constitution.
 City of Galveston v.
 Giles, 902 S.W.2d 167, 170 (Tex.
-App.- Houston [1st Dist.]
+App.-Houston [1st Dist.]
 1995, no writ) (a home-rule city's "powers are plenary, subject only to the limitations of the City's own charter, ordinance, and superior statutes").
-A local ordinance is only considered preempted when "the Legislature expresse[s] its preemptive intent through clear and unmistakable language."
+A local ordinance is only considered preempted, however, when "the Legislature expresse[s] its preemptive intent through clear and unmistakable language."
 BCCA Appeal Grp., Inc. v.
 City of Houston, 496 S.W.3d 1, 8 (Tex.
 2016).
-There is a presumption that a city ordinance is valid and the burden of showing its invalidity rests on the party attacking it.
+The Texas Supreme Court has long made it clear that a city ordinance is presumptively valid and the burden of showing its invalidity rests on the party attacking it.
 Town of Ascarate v.
 Villalobos, 223 S.W.2d 945, 950 (Tex.
 1949).
 When a local law and a state statute deal with the same subject, the local law will be upheld unless it is in conflict with the state statute, with courts given the "duty ... to reconcile the two 'if any fair and reasonable construction of the apparently conflicting enactments exist[s] and if that construction will leave both enactments in effect."
 Cooke v.
 City of Alice, 333 S.W.3d 318, 323 (Tex.
-App.-San Antonio 2010, no pet.).
+App.- San Antonio 2010, no pet.).

-The Texas Minimum Wage Act (TMWA), which governs an employer's duty to pay their workers a base minimum wage, does not preempt Austin's Earned Sick Time Ordinance because minimum wage, conventionally defined, does not deal with other employee benefits like paid sick leave.
-Appellants ignore this fact when they contend that the payment workers receive while taking paid sick leave under the Ordinance should be considered part of their base wage under the TMWA.
-Appellants Texas Ass'n of Business et al. Opening Br. at 22.
-Appellants' argument, in addition to being without merit in light of the purposes of the TMWA as discussed below, also ignores established preemption precedent in Texas, which requires a state statute's preemptive intent to be unmistakably clear.
-That is, appellants have failed to demonstrate that the TMWA, which preempts local ordinances governing wages, has clearly and unmistakably evinced the Legislature's intent to also preempt local laws around employment benefits like Austin's Ordinance.
-As such, Austin's Earned Sick Time Ordinance should be upheld.
+The TMWA, which governs an employer's duty to pay their workers a base minimum wage, does not preempt San Antonio's Ordinance because minimum wage, conventionally defined, does not deal with other employee benefits like paid sick leave.
+Appellees's contention that the payment workers receive while taking paid sick leave under the Ordinance should be considered part of their base wage under the TMWA cannot be reconciled with this salient fact.
+Appellees' argument, in addition to being without merit in light of the purposes of the TMWA, as discussed below, also ignores established preemption precedent in Texas, which requires a state statute's preemptive intent to be unmistakably clear.
+That is, appellees have failed to demonstrate that the TMWA, which preempts local ordinances governing wages, has clearly and unmistakably evinced the Legislature's intent to also preempt local laws around employment benefits like San Antonio's Ordinance.
+As such, San Antonio's Ordinance should be upheld.